nkemsileslie/nkemsileslie/README.md

 ## About Me

 - 🔭 I’m currently working on enhancing my skills in both software engineering and cybersecurity.
-- 🌱 I’m currently learning Snort & Wazuh.
+- 🌱 I’m currently learning Crowdstrike, Snort & Wazuh.
 - 👯 I’m looking to collaborate on open source projects related to cybersecurity or software development.
 - 💬 Ask me about anything related to software engineering, cybersecurity, or tech in general!
 - 📫 How to reach me: nkemsileslie.netlify.app or DM me on twitter